 The wavelength of visible light is quite small.
 A typical human eye will respond to wavelengths from about 390 (deep violet color) to 700nm (deep red color) (Starr et al., 2006).
 This is a small range within the solar radiation spectrum with the highest spectral irradiance (Pic.
 1).

 Light is an electromagnetic wave, however, according to the corpuscular theory of light, it has a dual nature.
-Both can also expand and radiate in all directions, carry energy and momentum and interfere with other waves.
+Both can also expand and radiate in all directions, carry energy and momentum, and interfere with other waves.

-The atoms and molecules absorb the photons, thereby absorb their energy.
+The atoms and molecules absorb the photons, thereby absorbing their energy.
 Depending on the energy of the photon absorbed or emitted, different phenomena can occur.
-When the atom absorbs a photon of visible light, the energy of that photon can excite one of that atom’s electron to higher energy level (transition process).
+When the atom absorbs a photon of visible light, the energy of that photon can excite one of that atom’s electrons to a higher energy level (transition process).
 In order to occur this, the energy of the photon absorbed must be greater than (or at least equal) to the difference of energy between the 2 energy levels.
 See the movie below to get what’s going on.

 3. KINDS OF SCATTERING

 There are basically two kinds of light scattering.
 Single and multiple scattering.

 – Single scattering occurs when radiation is only scattered by one localized scattering center.
 It simply takes place, when light is scattered by one particle.
 This kind of scattering can be treated as a random phenomenon and may refer up to 10% of total light scattering.
 For instance when light is scattered from one water droplet (or multiple droplets set apart), then we can say about single scattering.